zoogie/smilehax-IIe/README.md

 ## Intro

-This is a new primary exploit for 3DS Smilebasic 3.6.0 (latest as of 3dsfirm 11.13).
-USA and EUR are supported.
+This is a new primary exploit for 3DS Smilebasic 3.6.0 USA/EUR (& 3.3.2 JPN).
+USA/EUR are currently the latest appversion, while JPN 3.6.3 can be downgraded to 3.3.2.

 ## Directions

 Directions are provided in the Release archive.<br>
-You do need a USA or EUR 3DS/2DS and an eshop download of Smilebasic to get started.
+You do need a USA, EUR, or JPN 3DS/2DS and an eshop download of Smilebasic to get started.

 ## Exploit